Hypercube tesseractTesser network

 While the current internet user experience (UX) is optimized for humans, AI agents are on the rise, and AI economies are emerging.
 To fully unlock their potential, we need AI-native solutions built from the ground up to empower AI agents to perform human tasks.
 Some of the challenges AI agents currently face include:

-• Authenticating to perform tasks on behalf of users.
+• Authenticating to access resources and perform tasks on behalf of users.

 • Handling payments and accessing financial rails in the digital space to pay for goods and services.